What Is Green Cleaning

 - use vinegar as an air freshener

 - keep plants in your house or office.
 You will live the new look, breathe drastically improved air and even feel more relaxed (the presence of plants is known to reduce stress).
-If you are not sure what kind of plants to choose to improve your indoor air quality, take a look at this article.
+If you are not sure what kind of plants to choose to improve your indoor air quality, talk to a professional landscaper.

 Last, but not least, do not forget that cleanliness is something that needs to be maintained on a regular basis.
 It is a lot easier to do some light cleaning around the house once a week than to work for half a day or more to remove dust and clutter accumulated over a few months.
 You can search online and print a weekly cleaning schedule to help you keep track of what needs to be done.
 There are even apps for that and they will certainly help you do a good cleaning job, faster.